5 Things that Will Make You Want to Raise Pigs

 When you raise pigs, you can really bring home the bacon.
 There are multiple ways to turn your backyard pigs into a profitable operation.

 - You can buy feeder pigs to grow out and sell for meat.
-There is a good market for local pork -especially pasture raised- at farmers markets and in restaurants.
+There is a good market for local pork, especially pasture-raised, at farmers’ markets and in restaurants.

 - Breed pigs and sell the weaned babies as feeder pigs.

-- Breed and sell mini pigs as pets, but be honest in your marketing!
+- Breed and sell “mini” pigs as pets, but be honest in your marketing!

-- Sell high quality piglets as breeding stock.
+- Sell high-quality piglets as breeding stock.

 Pigs will eat *almost* anything so scraps that normally would be thrown away or composted can be given to pigs.
-Overripe produce from the garden?
-Leftovers that your picky children refused to eat?
-Gleaned extras from local farms and dairies?
-Give it to the little porkers:)

-Reason #4: Pigs are social and intelligent.
+Reason #6: Pigs are social and intelligent.

 Our pigs were always so eager to see us when we would drive up each afternoon.
 They would run the fence line as we drove up and then they would nuzzle their heads on us when we entered the pen.
 This might have been because we had feed with us, but we will say that they just really loved us, k?

-Farm chores are great to build character, responsibility, and respect in children.
-Our kids were big helpers with our pigs from feeding to fencing to checking babies.
 Kids can also raise pigs as 4H projects.
 The kids raise, show, and sell their pigs at 4H auctions.
 Most of the time the sponsor that purchases the pig will donate it back to the child so he or she can earn more experience and money.

 Books About Raising Pigs